FAQs from Prospective Freshman Applicants

 A: Depending on the major, you may be required to submit a portfolio, participate in an audition, or send in recommendation letters.

 Q: Where do I get information on financial aid and scholarships?

 A: Some scholarship information is listed in the UC Application, but most financial aid is dependent on the amount of money the university has for a particular quarter and the needs of the students attending.

 The first step in determining your eligibility for financial aid is to submit the FAFSA (Free Application for Federal Student Aid) form between January 1 and March 2 for financial aid beginning in the following fall term.

 For more information, contact the UCLA Financial Aid Office.

 Q: What are the requirements for the ACT and SAT?

-International students whose language of instruction is not English are also required to take either the Test of English as as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+A: International students whose language of instruction is not English are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).